Up-cycled |Recycled |Art &Design

 Artist, Sculptor, Crafter, Creative Facilitator, Project Manager, Wife, Mother, Friend – I don’t fit neatly into one category or stereotype.
 I’m a happy Creative living and working in Lancashire, England.

 I’m inspired by the philosophy of Sustainable design which works to design physical objects, the built environment, and services to comply with the principles of social, economic, and ecological sustainability.

-I love to create environmentally conscious art pieces, craft items and deliver arts & craft classes.
+I love to create environmentally conscious art pieces, craft items and occasionally deliver arts & craft classes.